react-navigation/react-navigation.github.io/docs/handling-iphonex.md

 ## Use `forceInset` to get more control

-In some cases you might need more control which paddings are applied.
-For example you can remove bottom padding by passing `forceInset` prop to `SafeAreaView`.
+In some cases you might need more control over which paddings are applied.
+For example, you can remove bottom padding by passing `forceInset` prop to `SafeAreaView`.

 ```javascript
 <SafeAreaView style={styles.container} forceInset={{ bottom: 'never' }}>